Updated March 6th, 2019.

-Nestled at the foot of a mountain in the otherwise rolling hills of Boyocá, about four hours outside of Bogotá, Villa de Leyva is known as a popular spot for those looking to escape the craziness of the nation’s capital for the weekend.
+Nestled at the foot of a mountain in the otherwise rolling hills of Boyocá, just three hours outside of Bogotá, Villa de Leyva is known as a popular spot for those looking to escape the craziness of the nation’s capital for the weekend.

 While weekends may be a bit on the busy side, weekdays are a different story.
 A slew of reasonably-priced and largely vacant hotels and hostels are available during the week when you will pretty much have the town to yourself.
 It’s the kind of place where you can spend hours strolling the cobblestone streets, taking in the whitewashed colonial architecture and the fresh air.

-The town itself is centered around a church and a giant plaza – one of the largest in Latin America.
+The town itself is centred around a church and a giant plaza – one of the largest in Latin America.
 Smaller plazas are sprinkled throughout the town, breaking the sea of red tile roofs.
 Its uniformity doesn’t make it boring, but instead the well-preserved town feels like walking back in time to a peaceful country town.

 Horseback riding, one of the best ways to spend the day here!

-- Head for the Hills: Take the two hour trail that winds behind the town providing a birds eye view of Villa de Leyva.
-Or, a few kilometers outside of town is a trail that passes seven waterfalls.
+Take the two hour trail that winds behind the town providing a birds eye view of Villa de Leyva.
+Or, a few kilometres outside of town is a trail that passes seven waterfalls.
 One company also offers mountain biking tours.

 Hike up to get incredible views of Villa de Leyva